-Provide documentary evidence on whether surveillance for PPR in the country complies with the provisions of Articles 14.7.27. to 14.7.33. of the Terrestrial Code and Chapter 2.7.11. of the Terrestrial Manual.
+Provide documentary evidence on whether surveillance for PPR in the country complies with Articles 14.7.27. to 14.7.33. of the Terrestrial Code and Chapter 2.7.11. of the Terrestrial Manual.
 In particular, the following points should be addressed: